g-jgreen/documentation/content/api/sensors-and-actuators.md

   send(new Error("Missing properties"));
 }
 ```
+Similar to the sensor framework, Waylay provides a built­in framework that support actuators towards different systems.
+Actuators allow to execute actions based on the outcome of rules.
 Actuators are triggered as the result of the sensor execution (sensor state, or state changes).
 Writing actuator code is very similar to writing the sensor call.
 The only exception is that actuars are "fire and forget calls".
 They don't return states or rawData.
 In case you want to pass some data to the task context, please check this  [link](#actuator-related-raw-data).
 This actuator also makes use of [global settings](#global-settings) and [template call from utility package](#template)

 <aside class="notice">